andresgur/muse_project/README.md

 # muse_project

 These scripts were developed for [Gúrpide et al. 2022](https://ui.adsabs.harvard.edu/abs/2022A%26A...666A.100G/abstract) and have been regularly updated since then.
-They allow to extract useful information mainly from MUSE datacubes and images but there's also some functionality to extract fluxes from hst images and chandra PSF profiles
+They allow to extract useful information mainly from MUSE datacubes and images but there's also some functionality to extract fluxes from hst images and chandra PSF profiles.
+Scripts can be run from the command line.
+Run `python <script> -h ` to check the input variables and a small description of the script.

 ## CHANDRA
 marxsim_script.py --> Script to be run from the command line to simulate N PSFs based on a given chandra observation.
 Ciao and marx need to be properly setup before running the script.
 Use python marxsim_script.py -h to obtain the available command line arguments